dd32/td-gh-ex/readme.txt

 = Theme Name: Ascend =

+= Version 1.0.5 | 30th March 2017 =
+* Change: Version to try and upload.

 = Version 1.0.4 | 14th March 2017 =
 * Update: Use custom logo
 * Fix: issue with customizer not showing some updates.